-My goal when I’m practicing any craft is mastery.
+My goal when I’m practicing anything is mastery.
 That’s an elusive goal, and I’ve never achieved it.
 It’s one of those goals best kept ahead of you, so you never stop practicing.
 You get closer with every step, but it’s always in the distance.

-So I do a lot of research and experimentation, looking for the best path to mastery.
+So I do a lot of research and experimentation, looking for the best path toward mastery.
 And I’ve found some principles that have served me well.

 I’m a musician and a writer, but you can apply these principles to any skill you’re trying to improve.

 The essential practice strategy

 We define deliberate practice as purposeful and systematic practice.
 Break your practice down into components, and then you can practice them in relative isolation, focusing primarily on your weaknesses.

 Break down the skills and knowledge you’ll need to gain mastery

 I’ve done this with guitar practice.
 To improvise effectively, I need to know my intervals without thinking.
 I need to be able to play quickly and cleanly.
 I need near-perfect bends and slides.
 I need to be able to follow the chord changes.
 And so on.
 Whatever your craft, break it down into individual skills to practice.